 Cost Of Dental Crowns

 Suffering with a chipped or damaged tooth?
 Then, Dental Crowns can be a magical solution!
-A Dental Crown is a tooth-shaped cap that your dentist applies over a tooth to hide your broken tooth.
+A Dental Crown is a tooth-shaped cap that your dentist applies over a tooth to hide a broken tooth.
 Crowns enhance the size, shape and strength of the chipped tooth and also revive its appearance.

 Now, before we get into the cost part, let’s take a look at the types of Crowns available.